bitcoin-problems/bitcoin-problems.github.io/_problems/channel-jamming.md

 The attacker initiates payments (jams) that consume the resources of routing nodes and then fail.
 Jamming decreases the profitability and reliability of routing nodes.
 The attack is cheap as failed payments are free.
-Preventing jamming is difficult due to Lightning's use of onion routing to preserve privacy.
+Preventing jamming is difficult due to Lightning's privacy-preserving features.

 In _controlled_ jamming, the attacker controls both the sender and the receiver of jams.
-The receiver keeps jams in-flight for up until its timeout (multiple hours).
+The receiver can keep jams in-flight for multiple hours by not revealing the payment secret.
-In _uncontrolled_ jamming, the attacker sends unsolicited payments to arbitrary targets.
+In _uncontrolled_ jamming, the attacker sends unsolicited "fake" payments to arbitrary targets.
-Receivers fail the jams quickly, but the resources of routing nodes are still occupied for a few seconds.
+Uncontrolled jams fail within seconds, but they too consume the resources of routing nodes.
-By sending uncontrolled jams often enough, the attacker replicates the effect of controlled jamming.
+The attacker may lock up the resources of routing nodes by sending many uncontrolled jams.
 Jamming may also be classified into _capacity-based_ and _slot-based_.
-Capacity-based jamming depletes the capacity of victim channels.
-Therefore, the value of jams is proportional to the capacity of channels along the route.
+Capacity-based jamming is based on the fact that a payment of `X` coins locks `X` coins in-flight in every channel along the route.
+By sending a high-value jam, the attacker depletes the capacity of victim channels.
+Slot-based jamming exploits another limited resource, namely, payment slots.
-Slot-based jamming uses low-value jams to occupy all _payment slots_ in victim channels (a channel can only have up to 483 concurrent in-flight payments).
+Each channel has up to 483 slots for concurrent in-flight payments.
+The attacker initiates many jams that occupy all available payment slots.
+Jams have lower value compared to capacity-based jamming, making slot-based jamming capital-efficient.

 ## Impact

-Effective anti-jamming countermeasures are necessary for widespread adoption of Lightning.
-At its current state, Lightning is threatened by cheap denial-of-service attacks.
-DoS attacks on Lightning make payments unreliable.
-On top of that, on-chain fees for closing a jammed channel (and later claiming all its in-flight HLTCs) may exceed the value of channel funds.
-Without protocol-level anti-jamming measures, routing nodes are incentivized to demand that users give up their privacy to route payments through them.
+Preventing jamming would improve Lightning reliability and facilitate its widespread adoption.
+If jamming is not efficiently prevented, routing nodes could request identification from their peers, diminishing Lightning's privacy guarantees.

 ## Potential Directions

 Preventing jamming is non-trivial for two main reasons.
+First, Lightning payments are onion-routed.
+Intermediary nodes only know the immediate previous and next node in the route, but not the ultimate sender or receiver.
-First, Lightning payments are onion-routed, which means that routing nodes cannot easily rate-limit or ban jammers.
+This means that routing nodes cannot easily rate-limit or ban jammers.
 Second, failed payment attempts are free.
 The attacker only bears the cost of temporary capital lock-up (which is low for slot-based jamming).

 Proposed anti-jamming countermeasures include reputation systems and fees for failed payments.
+Both approaches have benefits and drawbacks.
-Using reputation schemes may lead to weaker privacy guarantees, whereas additional fees must address game-theoretical and UX challenges.
+Reputation schemes weaken privacy guarantees, whereas extra fees introduce new game-theoretical and UX challenges.
 A practical solution could combine the two approaches.